 Let’s take a closer look at the mini Goldendoodle to learn a bit more about the different average weights of this dog compared to some of the other types of Goldendoodles and look more at how you can estimate their size as they grow.

 The size of your mini Goldendoodle is going to depend on their age and even their parents.

 There are a few different variations that can show up with the Goldendoodle depending on these factors, even within the mini breed.

-You also may need to wait until they are a little bit older to figure out the size of the puppy or even to figure out which puppy out of the whole litter is going to be the biggest.
+You also may need to wait until they are a little bit older to figure out the size of the puppy or even to figure out which of the pups out of the whole litter is going to be the biggest.